font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-aws-gke-migration.md

 # Pac-Man AWS GKE Migration

-This tutorial walks you through the steps to perform a Pac-Man migration from an AWS cluster A to a GKE cluster B using GKE for hosting.
+This tutorial walks you through the steps to perform a Pac-Man migration from an AWS cluster A to a GKE cluster B using GKE to manage DNS.
 The tutorial documents the steps required to set up cluster A, and documents how to migrate it to cluster B manually or using the automated `kmt` proof-of-concept tool.

 ## Prerequisites

-#### Clone the repository

-Follow these steps to [clone the repository](../README.md#clone-this-repository).

-#### Create the Pac-Man Container Image

-Follow these steps to [create the Pac-Man application container image](../README.md#create-application-container-image).

-#### Set up Google Cloud SDK and Push Container Image

-Follow these steps to [push the Pac-Man container image to your Google Cloud Container Registry](../README.md#kubernetes-components).
+If you have not already done so, follow [these steps](https://github.com/font/k8s-example-apps/blob/master/pacman-nodejs-app/README.md#prerequisites) to Clone the required repository, create the Pac-Man container image, set up Google Cloud SDK and push the container image.

-## Setup Your AWS cluster
+## Setup Your AWS cluster (Cluster A)
 Follow [these steps](https://github.com/kubernetes/kops#installing) to install kops

 And [these steps](https://github.com/font/k8s-example-apps/blob/master/pacman-nodejs-app/docs/kubernetes-cluster-aws.md#setup-your-aws-environment) to setup your AWS environment.(Stop at the Configure DNS section).

+## Setup Your GKE cluster (Cluster B)
+Create one GKE cluster in one region (ex US-west1) following [these](https://github.com/font/k8s-example-apps/blob/master/pacman-nodejs-app/docs/kubernetes-cluster-gke-federation.md#gce-us-west1).
+This tutorial will be using the us-west1 region.

 ## Configure DNS